The Pathology Atlas - a discovery journey in cancer research

 Briefly, we found that:

-Shorter patient survival is generally associated with up-regulation of genes involved in mitosis and cell growth, and down-regulation of genes involved in cellular differentiation.
+• Shorter patient survival is generally associated with the up-regulation of genes involved in mitosis and cell growth and the down-regulation of genes involved in cellular differentiation.

 Gene signature: prognostic gene discovery